boisgera/ash/index.md

 >
 > *André Gide, Les nourritures terrestres*

-However, the classic approach (see e.g. @Kha02) introduces asymptotic stability as a strengthening of the concept of stability, with a composite definition that required stability and attractivity.
+However, the classic approach (see e.g. @Kha02 p.
+112, @Son98 p.
+211) introduces
+asymptotic stability as a strengthening of the concept of stability, with a composite definition that required stability and attractivity.
 It has several didactic drawbacks: